moorepants/eme150a/content/pages/project-two.rst

 - The bicycle rack must be able to carry at least two normal bicycles (wheel size 20" to 29", road and mountain width tire tread).
 The maximum weight of a single bike shall be no more than 55 lbs.
-It will not accommodate non-standard things like unicycles, tandems, recumbents, etc.
+It will not accommodate non-standard cycles like unicycles, tandems, recumbents, etc.
 - The rack should be able to hold a static load of 250 lbs, e.g. a person should be able to stand on it while washing the window.
 - The rack must be attached to the front bumper area of the chassis.